Know the best self-publishing companies of 2023 to stay ahead of the curve as an aspiring author.

 Barnes & Noble Press [Nook Press] is, according to their website, “a free, fast, and easy-to-use self-publishing service that enables you to publish and sell directly to our millions of readers.”
 Barnes and Noble has been a leader in the book industry for many years.

-The name implies Brick and Mortar retail for books, but in the age of digital publication, B&N now has a premium ebook platform that can compete with the rest of the growing ebook market.
+The name implies the brick and mortar retailer for books, but in the age of digital publication, B&N now has a premium eBook platform that can compete with the rest of the growing ebook market.

 While getting your book onto the physical shelves of Barnes & Noble proves to be a challenging task, you can set up your ebook and print book through Barnes & Noble Press.

 Important things to consider with Barnes & Noble Press: